-Figure 4-3 includes current design values for ground-level ozone using data from 2007 to 2014.
+Figure 4-3 includes current design values for ground-level ozone using data from 2009 to 2016.
 The ozone design values are calculated by taking the three-year average of the annual 4th highest daily maximum 8-hr average concentrations.
 The 2015 8-hr ozone NAAQS is 0.070 ppm, or 70 ppb.
-Monitored data indicate that the ambient air quality is in violation of the NAAQS at O3 monitoring sites in the District.
-Monitoring at the Takoma School (11-001-0025) station was discontinued in 2011 because of a fire incident, so the design value for Takoma School is based on two years of data.
-The Takoma Recreation Center O3 monitoring site (11-001-0050) was deployed in January 2013.
+Monitored data indicate that the ambient air quality is in violation of the NAAQS at O_3 monitoring sites in the District.
+The Takoma Recreation Center O_3 monitoring site (11-001-0050) was deployed in January 2013.